in a Pecan Shell

 Four years after the Civil War ended, the Southern Pacific Railway

 bypassed Ft.
 Crawford by a single mile – resulting in both a move

 The new name of Hallville came from a railroad officer whose

 complete name has been forgotten.
 A cemetery remains at the old site

 – the only proof remaining that Ft.
 Crawford was there.

-With the new post office in place, the community opened the first enterprise not connected
+With the new post office in place, the community opened the first

-Pacific Railroad arrived in 1872, buying out the Southern
+The Texas and Pacific Railroad arrived in 1872, buying out the Southern

 The community lost much of its population to Marshall